Vortex-CAE/Vortex-Radioss/README.md

     print(th.arrays.keys())

 ### Radioss Animation to LS-Dyna D3Plot
-This module will convert Radioss Animation Files to LS-Dyna's D3plot format.
-The Radioss Time-History files will also be required as they contain data required by D3plot that is not present in the Animation files.
-This conversion is not comprehensive and is limited to only some common scalar and tensor arrays.
+This module converts Radioss Animation Files to LS-Dyna's D3plot format.
+Tensor and scalar array conversions are currently limited to thickness, stress, energy density and plastic strain for shell elements.

        # Load the module
-      from vortex_radioss.radioss.Anim_to_D3plot import A_2_D
+      from vortex_radioss.animtod3plot.Anim_to_D3plot import readAndConvert

       # Use the file stem e.g for "folder/fileA001", "folder/fileA002" would be:
-      A_2_D("folder/file")
+      readAndConvert("folder/file")

-      # The D3plots files "folder/file.d3plot*" will be generated
+      # The D3plot files "folder/file.d3plot*" will be generated

 CONTACT
 ------------